johanbrandhorst/blog/content/post/serverless-application-stack.md

 * It uses a query parameter option I haven't seen before: `options=--cluster%3Dmerry-possum-4942`.
 This is likely some way to route traffic on this host and port to my specific instance handler.

-> To learn more about the formatting of the Postgres URL, see [their documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+> To learn more about the formatting of Postgres URLs, see [their documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).

 Our updated connection string looks like this: